GovTechSG/TechBiz-Documentation/create-account.md

 18. In **Submit for approval** , select all the checkboxes to agree to the terms and conditions and click **Submit**.

-A confirmation message will be displayed to verify that the account has been submitted for approval.
+A confirmation message is displayed to verify that the account has been submitted for approval.

 ## Manage account